hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/AUTOSAR/AUTOSAR-Memory-Stack/AUTOSAR-Module-Fls.md

 ---
 ```
 Path: FlsGeneral/FlsTotalSize
-Description: Total size of the flash.
+Description: Total size of the flash available.
 ```

 ```